+OSAG's overall liquidity decreased during the year ended June 30, 2017 primarily due to a decrease in premium income received of approximately \$15,685,000, offset by a decrease in cash payments for stoploss insurance, claims, marketing and general administrative fees, and other operating expenses of approximately \$7,367,000, and decreases in benefits paid to policyholders of approximately \$2,321,000 and net purchases of certificates of deposit of approximately \$673,300.
 OSAG's overall liquidity decreased during the year ended June 30, 2016, primarily due to an increase in investments held.
 OSAG purchased additional investments during the year in order to earn a better return on funds held.
 Cash from operations decreased slightly from prior year due to higher benefit payments to policy holders which was offset by lower cost of stop loss insurance.
-During the year ended June 30, 2015, overall liquidity increased primarily due to an increase in premium income received of approximately \$1,641,000, a decrease in cash payments for stop-loss insurance, claims, marketing and general administrative fees, and other operating expenses of approximately \$1,866,000, increases in benefits paid to policy holders of approximately \$333,000, and net sales of certificates of deposit of approximately \$498,000.
-Cash transactions in operating activities are primarily related to receipts of member contributions for the years ended June 30, 2016 and 2015 and for the prepayment of member contributions for fiscal years 2016 and 2015, offset by insurance and management disbursements of OSAG.
+Cash transactions in operating activities are primarily related to receipts of member contributions for the years ended June 30, 2017 and 2016 and for the prepayment of member contributions for fiscal years 2017 and 2016, offset by insurance and management disbursements and income earned on investments.
 Cash provided by investing activities relates to proceeds from the sale or maturity of investments and income earned on investments.
-Cash provided by investing activities relates to maturities of investments which were reinvested into other investments.
+Cash provided by investing activities relates to proceeds from the sale or maturities of investments which were reinvested into other investments.